Results

 Covers both the results and the methodology in depth.

-Run a system through the benchmark via the HAI.AI platform at hai.ai ; this site publishes results and does not accept submissions.
+Run a system through the benchmark via the HAI.AI platform at hai.ai ; this site publishes results and does not accept agent or evaluation-run submissions.
+To propose a challenging benchmark scenario, see Contribute a Scenario .
 Participation and data terms are in the HAI.AI Terms of Service.